 Tucked away on the outskirts of Ford’s sprawling Dagenham factory is a small, slightly ramshackle warehouse.
-Inside is a huge array of classic cars representing 113 years of Blue Oval history.
-From Cortinas to Cosworths, we lifted up up the dust sheets to photograph the highlights.
+Inside is a huge array of classic cars representing more than 110 years of Blue Oval history.
+From Cortinas to Cosworths, we lifted up the dust sheets to photograph the highlights.

 Ford Sierra RS Cosworth

-The mighty Sierra RS Cosworth celebrates its 30th birthday in 2016.
+The mighty Sierra RS Cosworth celebrated its 30th birthday in 2016.
 A turbocharged 204hp 2.0-litre 16-valve engine meant 0-60mph in 6.2 seconds and a top speed of 149mph – serious stuff in 1986.
-This particular car was used for development work at Dunton, Essex, and it still fitted with a rollcage.
+This particular car was used for development work at Dunton, Essex, and is still fitted with a rollcage.

 Ford Escort RS Cosworth